Decoding Chevron's Options Activity: What's the Big Picture?

-Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $120.0 to $160.0 for Chevron during the past quarter.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $136.0 to $170.0 for Chevron over the last 3 months.

 |Symbol